top of page

 Study other websites

 Especially your competition.
 What do you dis/like about their site?
 What have they left out, have too much of?
 The feel of your site is a part of your Brand.
-My site (the one you're looking at) is low on design because I'm more of a direct communicator / I'll help you solve a problem quickly rather bamboozle you ;-)
+My site (the one you're looking at) is low on design / graphics because I'm more of a direct communicator / I'll help you solve a problem quickly rather bamboozle you ;-)

 Next article - 5 minute presentations